Spotter

 Can you give me some concrete examples?

 A typical client engagement delivers several components.
-First, there is tracking and monitoring social media.
-Our technology indexes a wide range of social media content.
-We apply what we call "specific structure surveillance" as part of content processing.
-These algorithms have been adapted to each type of social media content such as postings on a blog, comments, discussion threads, and so on.
+First, there is tracking and monitoring media and social media.
+Our technology indexes a wide range of social media content and can integrate data from various providers.
+We apply what we call specific structure surveillance; as part of content processing.
+These algorithms have been adapted to each type of media content such as articles, postings on a blog, comments, discussion threads, tweets and so on.

-Third, we provide what we call "business oriented models."
-Our proprietary analytics engine will then apply business rules and metrics for a better understanding and assessment of influences.
-These models deliver actionable information on the potential impact on global consumer opinion or a forecast of certain trends before these appear in Le Monde or a competitor's blog.
+Third, we provide what we call “business oriented models.”; Our proprietary analytics engine will then apply business rules and metrics for a better understanding and assessment of influences.
+These models deliver actionable information on the potential impact on global consumer opinion or a forecast of certain trends before these appear in the New York Times or a competitor's blog.
 Our graphical dashboards and reports are customized for each group of users in a client organization.
-These "dashboards" provide overviews or deep dive analysis adapted to the organization decision-making processes.
+These “dashboards” provide overviews or deep dive analysis adapted to the organization decision-making processes.

-And, finally, we provide what we call a "decision management system".
-This component provides the ability to create strategies and processes to drive decisions.
+And, finally, we provide what we call a “decision management system”.
+This component helps one of our licensees to create strategies.
 The decision management system can also provide a foundation for the measurement of the impact of online and offline communication.
-The system makes it easy to fine tune their sale and marketing approaches.
+The system makes it easy to fine tune a mix or sales and marketing methods.
 The idea is to prevent loss of online reputation and opportunities to manage social media messaging.

 What differentiates your service from other commercial services?

-Second, professional versus none professional use.
-Some of the content processing systems and I don't want to mention any companies specifically, are aimed at the casual user.
+Second, professional versus non-professional use.
+Some of the content processing systems are aimed at the casual user.
 We focus on business professionals who know quite a bit about a particular field or business sector.
 We tell our potential customers that Spotter's solutions are dedicated to the professional users.
-For example, the content of a dashboard (sources, topics…) is discussed and customized for each customer.
+For example, the content of a dashboard’s sources and topics among other facets is discussed and customized for each customer.
 The filters, the metrics and the results are tested and validated.

 Third, analytics: Most of the business intelligence systems provide basic quantitative graphic outputs like a bar chart.
-Spotter solutions rely on semantic analytics such as sentiment analysis which are the basis of consumer satisfaction assessment and risk ratings.
-We also employ a business rules engine which enables real qualitative deep analysis of the processed content.
+Spotter solutions rely on semantic analytics such as sentiment analysis which are the basis of consumer satisfaction assessment and risk rating and we also employ a business rules engine which enables real qualitative deep analysis of the processed content.

 Are you running your own crawlers, or are you a metasearch service?